 - Channel 4 Television – she was an editorial consultant for almost two decades, editing and writing both print publications and websites, and editor of the Channel 4 History website for seven years

 - Department for International Development – she was closely involved in the redevelopment of the DFID website, and produced an email newsletter to all overseas communications staff

 - BeGrand.net – she was deputy managing editor of this government-funded 'website for grandparents'.

-In addition, in 2000 she co-created – with Sue Davis – the PTC's Writing and Editing for the Web course, one of the first of its kind in the UK, and has helped tutor it ever since.
+In addition, she co-created – with Sue Davis – the PTC's Writing and Editing for the Web course, one of the first of its kind in the UK, and has helped tutor it ever since.
 She has also created a web editorial skills course for the University of the Arts London and co-created another for the Society for Editors and Proofreaders (she was the society's internet director for eight years).

 Nancy and Sue Davis have formed a partnership as The Thing Itself.
 Through this, they have given presentations on content strategy to the staff and clients of Cypres, a communications agency in the Belgian city of Leuven.

 For further information about Nancy Duin, visit her website: www.nancyduin.net.